 Enquire regarding who shoulders the risk

-There is always a risk that clients will not only pay their invoices late but also refuse to pay them at all.
+There is always a risk that clients will pay their invoices late.
+And a larger risk that they refuse to pay them at all.
 It is essential to enquire who will take on this risk when looking for a factoring company.
 Most factoring companies operate on a recourse basis where business owners take on their own risk and must pay the factoring company back if a client neglects to pay their invoice.
 Non-recourse factoring companies shoulder the risk of non-payment on behalf of the business owner but tend to charge higher fees.

 Investigate what they charge